IoD Branch Ambassador Introduction

-Your title/role and company name: Managing Director (Accendit Coaching & Consulting Ltd.)
+Your title/role and company name: Managing Director (Aspire2BLean Ltd & Team Coaching Boutique Ltd)

 Your IoD branch: Suffolk

-Your IoD Branch Ambassador roles: Energy, Transport, Freight, Logistics (and Energy Coast)
+Your IoD Branch Ambassador roles: Manufacturing, Energy, Transport, Freight, Logistics (and Energy Coast)

 Q: How long have you been involved with the IoD?

-2 years - 1 year as a member from my previous corporate life as UK leader for DuPont Sustainable Solutions and 1 year in the capacity of MD of my own business.
+Two years - one year as a member from my previous corporate life as UK leader for DuPont Sustainable Solutions and one year in the capacity of MD of my own business.
 I have done thought leadership talks at IoD Cambs, and another for the IoD Advance group in Pall Mall.

 Q: Can you tell us a little about your career to date?

-My career profile is on Linked-In.
-In Summary I am a process engineer with 30 years operational experience in Petrochemicals, Automotive and allied industries, working on process design, operations management, construction, process safety and latterly Lean & Operational Excellence.
+My career profile is on LinkedIn.
+In summary I am a process engineer with 30 years’ operational experience in Petrochemicals, Automotive and allied industries, working on process design, operations management, construction, process safety and latterly Lean & Operational Excellence.
 I have worked for large corporates, on large and small sites.
-I worked in corporate consultancy for 5 years in the areas of Operational and Capital Excellence mainly in Eastern Europe.
+I worked in corporate consultancy for five years in the areas of Operational and Capital Excellence mainly in Eastern Europe.
 I have combined my operational and consultancy skills /experience to develop my own consulting business, which has been running now for 10 months.
 As a certified professional coach, I can help organisations with individual and team change combining my coaching skills and consulting knowledge to help others.

-I have recently completed some part time lecturing work on the topic of “Change Management” for eMBA students at the UoS In Ipswich which was my opportunity to give something back and thoroughly rewarding.
-I now have an office at the Orbis Energy Centre in Lowestoft, and have started to do more talks, and go to more events run by organisations such as the EEEGR and LEP.
+I have recently completed some part-time lecturing work on the topic of “Change Management” for eMBA students at the University of Suffolk In Ipswich, which was my opportunity to give something back and thoroughly rewarding.

 Q: What do you hope to achieve as an IoD Branch Ambassador?